JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 Where `__TYPE__` is one of the simple type names and `__CTYPE__` is the related Objective-C type, e.g. `initWithChar(char)`.

 These types are used to map boxed Kotlin number types into Objective-C and Swift.
-In Swift, you can simply call constructor to create an instance, e.g. `KotlinLong(value: 42)`.
+In Swift, we may simply call the constructor to create an instance, e.g. `KotlinLong(value: 42)`.

 ### Classes and Objects from Kotlin